 How to Create a Sustainable Cocktail Program

-There are three main ways to promote sustainability in a cocktail program – reducing water, energy, and foods waste.
+There are three main ways to promote sustainability in a cocktail program – reducing water, energy, and food waste.
 Food waste is perhaps the easiest challenge for bar operators to solve.
 Before throwing something away, consider if an ingredient can be used for something else.

 One common cocktail ingredient that is often wasted?
 Citrus.
 Think about the gallons of water needed to produce one lemon, lime, or orange, followed by the emissions given off to ship it.
 Only a portion of the fruit is used before throwing away.